 Students will demonstrate understanding of subject-action verb agreement in the present tense.
 TEKS 4.11.D.i will form new words and use those words in sentences.
-TEKS 4.3.C to decode them syllabically.
+TEKS 4.2.A.iv; TEKS 4.3.C to decode them syllabically.
 TEKS 4.2.B.iv; TEKS 4.3.A